yujenyu/Group11_Project/Meetings/meeting.md

 ### Meeting Objective

-Sprint, database.
+Discuss to hold a sprint and implement database

 ### Agenda

-Organize a sprint in couple days.
+Organize a sprint in couple of days.

 ### Notes & decisions

-Discuss which part should implement with database.
+We decided not to organize a sprit for whole group because our group members were in different timezone.
+However, members living in UK can do the works together.
+We also discussed which part should implement with the database.

 ### Next steps